rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 Again, enjoy that the above code does not have a thread leak.
 The scopes stopped all the forked tasks within four nested levels of computations.

 How does the whole thing work?
-As we saw in the previous section, the core mechanism is thread interruption.
+As we saw in the previous section, **the core mechanism is thread interruption**.
 The `race` function creates the outer scope inside the `timeout` function.
-The scope is a `ShutdownOnResult`, so it waits for the first successful result.
+The scope is a `ShutdownOnResult`, so it waits for the first result.
 The scope is waiting on the `scope.join()` statement:

 ```java
 static <T> T race(Callable<T> first, Callable<T> second)